-Never been a fan of the violent imagery in Eminem’s songs?
+You’ve never liked how violent Eminem’s songs are, have you?
 Well, if you’re looking to exercise for longer hours, you’d better start tuning in to his tracks.
 According to a study from the UK last month, listening to Eminem will increase the intensity of your workout by 10%, while Bob Marley songs may have the reverse effect.

 Not just that, different genres impact your workout in surprisingly different ways.
 Read on to find out which tunes you should listen to the next time you hit the gym.